Steel buildings are the most flexible solutions on the market for contractors, builders, and DIYers.

 3. Structural Steel

-Structural steel shapes are made from this kind of steel, that is formed out of a precise cross-section, following specific standards for mechanical properties and chemical composition.
+Structural steel shapes are made from this kind of steel, which is formed out of a precise cross-section, following specific standards for mechanical properties and chemical composition.

 Structural steel comes in various shapes like I-Beam, Z shape, HSS shape, T shaped, and many more.